Varunmargam/My_Blogs/clk6rzccr000f09l694rr9tlm.md

 * **Test specific features**: Conduct tests to verify the functionality and performance of specific features within the software.

-* **End-to-End tests**: Testing the software's complete flow, including multiple components and interactions, to ensure seamless integration and functionality.
+* **End-to-end tests**: Testing the software's complete flow, including multiple components and interactions, to ensure seamless integration and functionality.

 * **Testing on different environments:** Verifying the software's performance and compatibility across various environments, such as different operating systems or browsers.